wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-scale.md

 ### Web Endpoint Monitoring ###

 - Web endpoint monitoring is available in the **Basic**, **Standard** modes.
-For more information about web endpoint monitoring, see [How to Monitor Web Apps](/documentation/articles/web-sites-monitor).
+For more information about web endpoint monitoring, see [How to Monitor web sites](/documentation/articles/web-sites-monitor).

 - For detailed information about all of the remaining features in the App Service plans, including pricing and features of interest to all users (including developers), see [Azure Websites Pricing Details](/home/features/web-site/#price).